jenetics/jenetics/PROBLEM_SOLVING.md

 ## General methodology

 Jenetics uses the `Genotpye` class as unified view onto the solution space of the problem.
 For trivial "Hello World"-problems, it is totally fine to describe the solution space in terms of this class.
-E.g. for the Bit-count _text book_ example, where the fitness function directly uses the `Genotype` as input parameter.
+E.g., for the Ones-count _text book_ example, where the fitness function directly uses the `Genotype` as input parameter.
+The code snippet below shows the fitness function for the Ones-count problem.

 ```java
 static int count(final Genotype<BitGene> gt) {